-Black Cohosh is endangered.
+Black Cohosh is an endangered medicinal herb plant.
 Only the cultivated herb should be used.
-Do not harvest from the wild.
+Do not harvest Black Cohosh plants or roots from the wild.

 Other Names: American Baneberry, Black snakeroot, Bugbane, Bugwort, Cimicifuga, Rattleroot, Rattleweed, Squawroot

 Black Cohosh has a long history of herbal use by Native Americans, and as an alternative medicine by early settlers.
 It was used mainly to treat painful periods and problems associated with menopause.
 Used in conjunction with St. John’s Wort, it has proven to beeffective in treating hot flushes and other menopausal problems.
 Black Cohosh is believed to be useful for treating a range of other complaints; including tinnitus and high blood pressure.
 The fresh flowers have a strong odor and are effective insect repellents, thus the alternative name Bugbane.